-- At the end of this lesson, students will be able to: - 1. describe their dream occupation and determine whether it's a possible match - 2. use ONET OnLine to search occupations - 3. describe their own learning style - 4. identify their likes and dislikes - 5. identify their interests (Holland Code) - 6. identify the career clusters they prefer - 7. analyze their strengths and weaknesses according to workplace skills - 8. articulate their responsibility to avoid drugs and alcohol - 8. summarize and articulate what they have learned about themselves
+- At the end of this lesson, students will be able to: - 1. describe their dream occupation and determine whether it's a possible match - 2. use ONET OnLine to search occupations - 3. describe their own learning style - 4. identify their likes and dislikes - 5. identify their interests (Holland Code) - 6. identify the career clusters they prefer - 7. analyze their strengths and weaknesses according to workplace skills - 8. summarize and articulate what they have learned about themselves